jackharbon/walkerrr-mobile-app/README.md

 connect your device or use an emulator and type in the command 'flutter run' in the terminal and wait for the app to install

--  navigate to front-end directory
+-  Navigate to front-end directory
    ```sh
    cd walkerrr-frontend
    ```
--  install npm
+-  Install npm
    ```sh
    npm install npm@latest -g
    ```
--  run flutter
+-  Run flutter
    ```sh
    flutter run
    ```
--  instructions on how to setup your android phone or an emulator can be found here: https://docs.flutter.dev/get-started/install
+-  Instructions on how to setup your android phone or an emulator can be found here: https://docs.flutter.dev/get-started/install

 <p align="right">(<a href="#readme-top">back to top</a>)</p>